How to work effectively with your IT support provider

 Discuss exactly what the service will include, who is responsible for what and whether there is any flexibility for customisation.
 It is important to make sure everyone is on the same page.
 If one side thinks understand differently you will never achieve alignment, nor achieve the results you want.

 Communication is vital for a successful partnership.
-While you should expect regular updates from your provider and to have a consistent point of contact, you should be open in your communication.
+While you should expect regular updates from your provider and a consistent point of contact, you should be open in your communication.
 If you have a concern then you should feel comfortable raising it with your provider.
 They should also be able to respond and alleviate that concern – or provide an action plan for addressing it.
 Constructive feedback keeps the relationship running smoothly.
-For example, your external IT team may have facilities which allow feedback upon the completion of a service ticket.
+For example, your external IT team may have facilities that allow feedback upon the completion of a service ticket.
 This feedback is invaluable because it allows both parties to learn from the experience.

 It’s important to understand that outsourcing your IT support is not a once and done thing.
 Successful outsourcing requires both parties to work in partnership with a clear understanding of each other’s responsibilities.